My Role

 70% of job postings qualified for Premium sponsorship based on hiring complexity, but only 19% were adopting.
 At $200 additional revenue per Premium job, a 2% lift would generate significant income.

-The disconnect: we were pitching Premium after job completion with no connection to what employers told us during posting.
+Hypothesis for lack of Premium adoption: We were pitching Premium after job completion with no connection to what employers told us during posting.

 Employers experienced our funnel as "post for free," spent time crafting their job posting, then were hit with a sponsorship pitch at the end.
 It felt like a bait-and-switch.
 We weren't connecting their specific hiring needs to our Premium recommendation, making it feel generic and transactional.